Reading time: 12 min.

 Moreover, smoking causes inflammation in your body, which can trigger flare-ups of scalp conditions that can affect scalp health and moisture levels (e.g. scalp psoriasis, eczema).

 It is always a good idea to protect your skin from the sun and your scalp makes no exception.
-While you can’t apply sunscreen on a head full of hair, you can always wear a light hat or cap to ensure your scalp is shielded from UV radiation.
+While you can’t apply sunscreen on a head full of hair, you can always wear a light hat or cap for UV hair protection.
 This is not only to protect you from a dry scalp that may cause hair loss but also to prevent actinic keratosis or skin cancer.

 Drink plenty of water throughout the day, especially if you are outside in hot weather or have been engaging in strenuous physical activity.
 Avoid drinking dehydrating substances, such as alcohol.
 This will not only keep you healthy and help you avoid heatstroke, but it will also help keep your scalp and hair well-hydrated.